bgenev/impulse-xdr/README.md

 ### Latest: Impulse xSIEM v1.1.5 Released!

 ### About
-Using Impulse, you can secure and start watching your AWS, Digital Ocean or other VPS/VPC endpoints in under 20 minutes.
+Using Impulse, you can secure and start watching your VPS/VPC endpoints in under 20 minutes.

 It consists of a self-hosted security events manager and fleet of light and heavy sensors (based on osquery and suricata) that monitor and interact with hosts to protect them.